New Deal Ruins

 University of Minnesota

-Edward G. Goetz is Professor of Urban and Regional Planning and Director of the Center for Urban and Regional Affairs at the University of Minnesota.
-He is the author of and , and is the coeditor of .
+Edward G. Goetz is Professor of Urban and Regional Planning and Director of the Center for Urban and Regional Affairs.
+He has published widely, including, most recently, New Deal Ruins: Race, Economic Justice, and Public Housing Policy.

 The One-Way Street of Integration